MissStrong/ICD2O/Notes/Unit 2/Note 1 - Keycodes.md

 ### Keycodes

-Recall that we can determine whether a key is being pressed using the Boolean variable `keyIsPressed`.
+Recall that we can determine whether there is currently any key being pressed down using the Boolean variable `keyIsPressed`.

 Here's an example from before.